theobald-software/theobald-software.github.io/content/_en/board-connector/introduction.md

 ### Basic Functionality - Architecture

-BOARD Connector for SAP is a middleware component to extract data from SAP systems and load it into BOARD.
+BOARD Connector for SAP is a middleware component to extract data from SAP systems and load it into Board.
 Extractions are the main entities in
  BOARD Connector.
-An [extraction](./getting-started/define-a-table-extraction) is a combination of a [connection to source (SAP system)](./introduction/sap-connection), a connection to BOARD as the destination and the target environment; and a defined extraction type (e.g., [Table](./table)).
+An [extraction](./getting-started/define-a-table-extraction) is a combination of a [connection to source (SAP system)](./introduction/sap-connection), a connection to Board as the destination and the target environment; and a defined extraction type (e.g., [Table](./table)).

 BOARD Connector consists of two components: